jundalisay/superb/content/en/research/hume/essays/part-1/20-simplicity-in-writing.md

 On the other hand, productions, which are merely surprising, without being natural, can never give any lasting entertainment to the mind.
 To draw chimeras is not, properly speaking, to copy or imitate.
 The justness of the representation is lost, and the mind is displeased to find a picture, which bears no resemblance to any original.
 Nor are such excessive refinements more agreeable in the epistolary
 ° or philosophic style, than in the epic or tragic.

 Too much ornament is a fault in every kind of production.
 Uncommon expressions, strong flashes of wit, pointed similies, and epigrammatic turns, especially when they recur too frequently, are a disfigurement, rather than any embellishment of discourse.
 As the eye, in surveying a GOTHIC building, is distracted by the multiplicity of ornaments, and loses the whole by its minute attention to the parts; so the mind, in perusing a work overstocked with wit, is fatigued and disgusted with the constant endeavour to shine and surprize.
 This is the case where a writer overabounds in wit, even though that wit, in itself, should be just and agreeable.
 But it commonly happens to such writers, that they seek for their favourite ornaments, even where the subject does not afford them; and by that means, have twenty insipid conceits for one thought which is really beautiful.

-There is no subject in critical learning more copious, ° than this of the just mixture of simplicity and refinement in writing; and therefore, not to wander in too large a field, I shall confine myself to a few general observations on that head.
+There is no subject in critical learning more copious, ° than this of the just mixture of simplicity and refinement in writing. <!-- ; and therefore, not to wander in too large a field, I shall confine myself to a few general observations on that head. -->

-First, I observe,
-That though excesses of both kinds are to be avoided, and though a proper medium ought to be studied in all productions; yet this medium lies not in a point, but admits of a considerable latitude.
+1. Excesses of both kinds are to be avoided and a proper medium should be studied in all productions.

+Yet this medium lies not in a point, but admits of a considerable latitude.

 Consider the wide distance, in this respect, between Mr. POPE and LUCRETIUS.
 These seem to lie in the two greatest extremes of refinement and simplicity, in which a poet can indulge himself, without being guilty of any blameable excess.
 All this interval may be filled with poets, who may differ from each other, but may be equally admirable, each in his peculiar stile and manner.
 CORNEILLE and CONGREVE, *98 who carry their wit and refinement somewhat farther than Mr. POPE (if poets of so different a kind can be compared together), and SOPHOCLES
 *99 and TERENCE, who are more simple than LUCRETIUS, seem to have gone out of that medium, in which the most perfect productions are found, and to be guilty of some excess in these opposite characters.
 Of all the great poets, VIRGIL and RACINE, *100 in my opinion, lie nearest the center, and are the farthest removed from both the extremities.

-My
-second observation on this head is,
-That it is very difficult, if not impossible, to explain by words, where the just medium lies between the excesses of simplicity and refinement, or to give any rule by which we can know precisely the bounds between the fault and the beauty.
+2. It is very difficult, if not impossible, to explain by words, where the just medium lies between the excesses of simplicity and refinement, or to give any rule by which we can know precisely the bounds between the fault and the beauty.

 A critic may not only discourse very judiciously on this head, without instructing his readers, but even without understanding the matter perfectly himself.
 There is not a finer piece of criticism than the dissertation on pastorals by FONTENELLE;
 *101 in which, by a number of reflections and philosophical reasonings, he endeavours to fix the just medium, which is suitable to that species of writing.
 But let any one read the pastorals of that author, and he will be convinced, that this judicious critic, notwithstanding his fine reasonings, had a false taste, and fixed the point of perfection much nearer the extreme of refinement than pastoral poetry will admit of.
 The sentiments of his shepherds are better suited to the toilettes
 ° of PARIS, than to the forests of ARCADIA.

 ° But this it is impossible to discover from his critical reasonings.
 He blames all excessive painting and ornament as much as VIRGIL could have done, had that great poet writ a dissertation on this species of poetry.
 However different the tastes of men, their general discourse on these subjects is commonly the same.
 No criticism can be instructive, which descends not to particulars, and is not full of examples and illustrations.
 It is allowed on all hands, that beauty, as well as virtue, always lies in a medium; but where this medium is placed, is the great question, and can never be sufficiently explained by general reasonings.

-I shall deliver it as a
-third observation on this subject,
-That we ought to be more on our guard against the excess of refinement than that of simplicity; and that because the former excess is both less beautiful, and more dangerous than the latter.
+3. We should be more on our guard against the excess of refinement than that of simplicity; and that because the former excess is both less beautiful, and more dangerous than the latter.

 It is a certain rule, that wit and passion are entirely incompatible.
 When the affections are moved, there is no place for the imagination.
 The mind of man being naturally limited, it is impossible that all its faculties can operate at once: And the more any one predominates, the less room is there for the others to exert their vigour.
 For this reason, a greater degree of simplicity is required in all compositions, where men, and actions, and passions are painted, than in such as consist of reflections and observations.
 And as the former species of writing is the more engaging and beautiful, one may safely, upon this account, give the preference to the extreme of simplicity above that of refinement.

-We may also observe, that those compositions, which we read the oftenest, and which every man of taste has got by heart, have the recommendation of simplicity, and have nothing surprizing in the thought, when divested of that elegance of expression, and harmony of numbers, with which it is cloathed.
+Those compositions, which we read the oftenest, and which every man of taste has got by heart, have the recommendation of simplicity, and have nothing surprizing in the thought, when divested of that elegance of expression, and harmony of numbers, with which it is cloathed.
 If the merit of the composition lie in a point of wit; it may strike at first; but the mind anticipates the thought in the second perusal, and is no longer affected by it.
 When I read an epigram of MARTIAL, *102 the first line recalls the whole; and I have no pleasure in repeating to myself what I know already.
 But each line, each word in CATULLUS, has its merit; and I am never tired with the perusal of him.
-It is sufficient to run over COWLEY once:
-*103 But PARNEL,
-*104 after the fiftieth reading, is as fresh as at the first.
+It is sufficient to run over COWLEY once: *103 But PARNEL, *104 after the fiftieth reading, is as fresh as at the first.

 Besides, it is with books as with women, where a certain plainness of manner and of dress is more engaging than that glare of paint and airs and apparel, which may dazzle the eye, but reaches not the affections.
 TERENCE is a modest and bashful beauty, to whom we grant every thing, because he assumes nothing, and whose purity and nature make a durable, though not a violent impression on us.

 But refinement, as it is the less beautiful, so is it the more dangerous extreme, and what we are the aptest to fall into.
 Simplicity passes for dulness, when it is not accompanied with great elegance and propriety.
 On the contrary, there is something surprizing in a blaze of wit and conceit.
 ° Ordinary readers are mightily struck with it, and falsely imagine it to be the most difficult, as well as most excellent way of writing.
 SENECA abounds with agreeable faults, says QUINTILIAN, abundat dulcibus vitiis;*105 and for that reason is the more dangerous, and the more apt to pervert the taste of the young and inconsiderate.